LeoPlatform/serverless-leo/README.md

     leoStack: TestBus
   test:
     # The arn for the LeoInstallFunction lambda in your leo platform stack.
     # This is an alternative to using the leoStack variable.
-If the bus and lambda are in different accounts for example.
+EG: the bus and lambda are in different accounts.
     leoRegister: arn:aws:lambda:us-east-1:123456:function:TestBus-LeoInstallFunction-2IMP25UOQ64G

 functions: